 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.

 Students and alumni who wish to get involved at the local or national level may be interested in the following professional organizations:

 - American College Dance Association

 Through the major

-The Dance major provides students with a variety of skills, both specific to dance and transferable outside of the department.
+The Dance major provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
 Through the major you will:

 - Strengthen and refine contemporary dance and supporting techniques